 Focusing on individual level data at large scale can enable programs to understand the particular challenges and gaps faced by individuals that may not be easily addressed at the single facility level.
-Examples include mobile populations, people who experience repeated interruptions in treatment, and groups that may face stigma and discrimination but not be well-categorized by standard key population groups.
+Examples include mobile populations, people who experience repeated interruptions in treatment, and groups that may face stigma and discrimination.
 Closing these gaps and challenges will be critical to closing the last mile to end HIV/AIDS as a public health threat.
 This appendix illustrates the value and goal of moving towards national level aggregation point health information systems.
 As PEPFAR moves towards a sustainable ongoing response to ending HIV/AIDS as a public health threat and maintaining public health control of HIV/AIDS it is important to move towards national aggregation point health information systems that can fully serve the needs of clients.